Application Submission and Review

 Candidates residing in the U.S. can apply up to two week prior to their desired start date.
 We encourage prospective students, however, to submit their application well before the deadline if possible.

-- GRE and GMAT scores are not required.
+Important Note: GRE and GMAT scores are not required for admission.

-An entering student with limited or no previous background in the field of computer science or programming may be required to take up to 4 credits of a prerequisite bridge course.
+An entering student with limited or no previous background in the field of computer science or programming may be required to take up to 4 credits of a prerequisite bridge course, CS 505 Introduction to Computer Science with Java.
 A student with a baccalaureate in computer science should be able to waive the prerequisite.
 The bridge course does NOT count toward the degree.
 Grades earned in the bridge course are computed into the student’s QPA.